EVENTS

 7:00 pm PT, via Zoom

-Meetings are held on the second Thursday, every other month.
+Meetings are usually held on the second Thursday, every other month.

 NWAC is composed of health professionals and others working locally to influence public awareness, civic engagement, and national policy to build a nuclear weapons free world.
 Toward the latter, we frame our work through our Back from the Brink campaign and its policy platforms.
 READ MORE.